 Adolf “Adi” Dassler

 Adolf Dassler was born in a small town in eastern Franconia.
 After returning from the First World War service, he began making sports shoes.
-Adolf partnered up with his brother Rudolf in 1924 and in 1936 they gained fame by providing running shoes for American athlete Jesse Owens, who won four gold medals at the Berlin Olympics.
+Adolf partnered up with his brother Rudolf in 1924 and in 1936 they gained fame by providing running shoes for American athlete, sprinter Jesse Owens, who won four gold medals at the Berlin Olympic Games.

-Speaking of Adidas meaning as the word for naming a brand, it comes from Dassler’s nickname “Adi”.
-Imagine what would your company’s name be, based on a nickname you had in childhood?
+Speaking of Adidas, meaning the word for naming a brand, comes from the older brother’s nickname “Adi.”
+Imagine what your company’s name would be, based on a nickname you had in childhood?
 Dassler got extremely lucky with his one and registered “Adidas” company in 1949.
 The original Adidas logo of that time had a very visual design: a sports shoe, trapped behind the bars of Adidas word and the company’s name decryption above.

 The three-stripe company

-In 1967 the first design concepts included three stripes along the side of each shoe, allowing Adolf Dassler to call Adidas “the three-stripe company”.
-Stripes’ meaning in the Adidas logo wasn’t attached to a certain symbolism though.
+In 1967 the company unveiled a fresh design concept, including three stripes along the side of each shoe, allowing Adolf Dassler to call Adidas “the three-stripe company”.
 In fact, the three stripes trademark was bought from the Finnish sports brand Karhu Sports.
-There’s even a story about the price Dassler paid for this Adidas logo version: only €1,600 and two bottles of whiskey — the conditions, suiting Finnish company after the WWII crisis.
+There’s even a legend-sounding story about the price Dassler paid for this Adidas logo version: only €1,600 and two bottles of whiskey — the conditions, suiting Finnish company after the WWII crisis.

 Adidas trefoil was born

-There’s a little known about the company experiencing some problems with the brand controversy (during WWII Adolf Dassler was attracted by the Nazi ideology) and target audience concerns.
-But armed with a desire to highlight the diversity, Adidas trefoil was brought to life.
+There’s little known about the company experiencing some problems with the brand controversy (it’s rumored that during WWII, Adolf Dassler was attracted by the Nazi ideology) and target audience concerns.
+But armed with a desire to highlight the diversity, the Adidas trefoil emblem was brought to life.
 It’s an Adidas logo, composed of three leaves, standing for North America, Europe, and Asia — the three main landmasses where Adidas shoes were sold.
 As you can tell, the three stripes are still here, adding the final touch to the Adidas logo, making it the first corporate symbol of a company.
-Adidas trefoil has reserved its place for Adidas Originals collection.
+Adidas trefoil has reserved its place for the Adidas Originals line.

 Mountain logo as a new Adidas symbol

 At the beginning of the 90s creative director of Adidas, Peter Moore helped Adidas logo to find its new dimensions: this time the legendary stripes have flipped the way they started to represent the mountain logo.
-Three bards, placed in ascending order (inspired by the way the stripes look on a footwear) symbolize the challenging path of achieving a goal.
-This topic is especially close to the challenges athletes face, who’re opting for Adidas apparel and footwear.
+Three bars, placed in ascending order (inspired by the way the stripes look on a footwear) symbolize the challenging path of achieving a goal.
+This topic is especially close to the challenges athletes face, who’re opting for Adidas apparel and footwear for their sport events.

-A year later Adidas had a collab with Salomon Sports, combining the blue color of Adidas logo and red color from Salomon.
+A year after that Adidas had a collab with Salomon Sports, combining the blue color of Adidas logo and red color scheme from Salomon.
 The logotype was made into a diamond-shaped figure, but there was also the silhouette of a man, raising his arms up, celebrating the victory.
 Such a vivid inspirational imagery for the company’s performance products.

 Adidas NEO steps in

-The year 2002 is marked by the emergence of a sub-brand under the Adidas group, called NEO and putting emphasis from sport to everyday fashion and the young generation style.
-All the products from the collection were made more affordable and the Adidas logo appeared as a sphere with the three classical stripes.
-This Adidas symbol version was often depicted as white symbols on a green background.
+The year 2002 is marked by the emergence of a sub-brand under the Adidas group, called NEO, and changing its emphasis from sport to everyday fashion and the young generation style.
+All the Adidas products from the collection were made more affordable, and the Adidas logo appeared as a sphere with the three classical stripes.
+This Adidas symbol version was often depicted as white icons on a green background.
 It’s a perfect example of a flexible concept inscribed in new, contrasting geometrics.

 When Adidas logo met simplicity

 Since 2005 Adidas symbol hasn’t changed much from the older versions of a reduced logotype, containing three stripes only.
-The introduced “wordmark” Adidas logo is a representation of the minimalistic and iconic look of the brand, paying respects to the origins of a trademark, invented by Adolf Dassler and brought through the whole performance line.
+The introduced word mark Adidas logo is a representation of the minimalistic and iconic look of the brand, paying respects to the origins of a trademark, invented by Adolf Dassler and brought through the whole performance line.
 This Adidas logo version is meant to denote leadership, improvement, and evolution.